The RPS Conversation

 Our intention with The RPS Conversation is to speak through some of the current noise and try to give music lovers a candid, sincere and human impression of how music makers are faring through the pandemic.

-We presented four initial conversations in 2020, each touching on a different aspect of Britain’s proud classical music heritage, and in early 2021 (detailed below) a further conversation - presented live - asked what happens next for classical music in the year ahead.
+We presented four initial conversations in 2020 (detailed below), each touching on a different aspect of Britain’s proud classical music heritage, and in early 2021 a further conversation - presented live - asking what happens next for classical music in the year ahead.

 The first of our RPS Conversations, captured mere weeks into the pandemic, is on opera and is available to watch, listen to or read here.
 It brings together Sir Antonio Pappano, Music Director of the Royal Opera House, soprano Elizabeth Llewellyn who has gone from singing title roles at the New York Met and English National Opera to finding herself homebound in rural Yorkshire, Lorna Price, Head of Costume at Scottish Opera who has been making hundreds of scrubs for the NHS, and tenor Trystan Llŷr Griffiths who has unexpectedly found new fame singing opera on his doorstep in Cardiff.

 Our next conversation focuses on writing music in these extraordinary times.
 You can watch, listen to or read it here.
 It brings together composers Sir James MacMillan, Roxanna Panufnik, Daniel Kidane who wrote for the 2019 BBC Last Night of the Proms, and Hannah Conway who writes extensively in community settings, notably working with homeless people in her role as Creative Director of Streetwise Opera.
 They talk about how lockdown differs from the usual isolation of working as a composer, and discuss how - as the sound of the world has changed - the sound of music may change too.